Deepak-coder80/ShelfSpot-Backend/README.md

 # ShelfSpot-backend
 **ShelfSpot** is our academic **mini-project**.
 The aim for the project is to find availability and correct location of a book in the library and also able to download previous year question papers.
+This repository contains it's backend code

 More about the project : [click here](https://www.dropbox.com/s/5ebj56w8iaror0q/SHELF%20SPOT%20PRESENTATION%20%281%29.pdf?dl=0)